Commentary on Exodus 5 -- The tense story of Moses and the Pharaoh in Exodus 5:

 10 Then the slave drivers and the overseers went out and said to the people, "This is what Pharaoh says: 'I will not give you any more straw.
 11 Go and get your own straw wherever you can find it, but your work will not be reduced at all.'"
 12 So the people scattered all over Egypt to gather stubble to use for straw.
 13 The slave drivers kept pressing them, saying, "Complete the work required of you for each day, just as when you had straw."
 14 And Pharaoh's slave drivers beat the Israelite overseers they had appointed, demanding, "Why haven't you met your quota of bricks yesterday or today, as before?"

-"Let my people go," was the impassioned plea of Moses before Pharaoh.
-However, not only did the hardened monarch reject Moses' request, he also accused the Hebrews of being lazy and of giving religious motives to evade their responsibilities.
+"Let my people go," was Moses' impassioned plea before Pharaoh.
+However, did the hardened monarch not only reject Moses' request, he also accused the Hebrews of being lazy and of trying to use their religion to evade their responsibilities.

 When Moses persisted, the Pharaoh countered with an order to increase the workload on the children of Israel.
 As the cruelty of their Egyptian taskmasters mounted, it appeared to the Israelites that Moses' attempts to free them had backfired.